adessoSE/jekyll2cms/README.md

-jekyll2cms is a tool to convert markdown files to xml files using [jekyll site generator](https://jekyllrb.com/). jekyll2cms comes as a docker image which you can easily deploy to your blog.
+jekyll2cms converts markdown files into xml in order to export [Jekyll blogs](https://jekyllrb.com/) to content management systems.
+It is delivered as a docker image, which you can easily use in your blog.

 # Usage

-To use jekyll2cms you need a jekyll repository on GitHub.
+jekyll2cms requires a Jekyll repository on GitHub.
-This repository contains the markdown files which are the base for generating the xml files and the xml template files.
+This repository will be used to convert its markdown files into xml & xml-template files.
-This jekyll repository needs a specific structure though.
+Repositories must adhere to structural requirements.
-An example for this structure is the [adesso SE devblog](https://github.com/adessoAG/devblog).
+Make sure to check out the [adesso SE devblog](https://github.com/adessoAG/devblog) as an example.
-The _post folder contains all markdown files which are the base of the generation.
+- The markdown files to be converted must be in the `_posts` folder.
-The assets/first-spirit-xml folder contains the generated xml files.
+- The generated xml files will be located in `assets/first-spirit-xml`.
-The _layouts/post-xml.xml contains the format of the generated xml files.
+- The format of the generated xml files will be determined by `_layouts/post-xml.xml` .

-## How to run
+## How to execute

-To run jekyll2cms, you need to configure some environment variables:
+Running jekyll2cms requires some environment variables that must be passed to the `docker run` command or be defined as [GitHub Secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets):

 | Name | Description |
 | ------------- | ------------- |